 - A prize of up to $5000 (if more than one award is given, the prize money will be shared); and

 - Up to 5 hours of voluntary support to organisations may be offered by members of the APS Sydney Branch Committee

-The closing date in September will be published on the APS website and noted in invitations to submit nominations.
+The closing date is 30 October and will be noted in invitations to submit nominations.